RawCap

 Usage

-You will need to have administrator privileges to run RawCap.
+You will need administrator privileges to run RawCap.

 F:\Tools>RawCap.exe --help